Glossary of Grey School Terms

 Head of Lodges: The faculty member who has responsibility for overseeing the School’s Apprentice Lodges Activity and overall well-being.
 The Head of Lodges manage the Lodges by working with the Captain, supporting Apprentice Leaders in their personal growth and development by offering insight and constructive feedback, and assisting the Apprentice Leadership in the managing and creation of Conclaves.
 The Head of Lodges is also responsible for awarding the Captain and Vice-Captain any Merits they should earn while serving in those roles.

 Headmaster: Head of GSW and final arbiter of all GSW matters.
-The Headmaster is the head of the GSW Board of Directors and has ultimate authority over the Administration.
-The Headmaster have final approval for all school policies, organization, promotional materials, website design, general class structure, and any other matter relating to the Grey School.
-The Headmaster also has oversight of all membership applications and renewals.
-They can be reached here at
+The Headmaster is a member of the GSW Board of Directors and of the Administration.
+They have final approval for all school policies, organization, promotional materials, website design, general class structure, etc. The Headmaster also has oversight of all membership applications and renewals.
+When it becomes necessary to install succeeding Headmasters, the process of selection requires three votes: one from the previous Headmaster’s recommendation; one from the Board of Directors (consensus); and one from the Administrative Deans (majority).
+At least two out of three must agree.
+The Headmaster can be reached here" HM@GreySchool.com

 Lodge : One of the School’s Five key social groups.
 Apprentices are sorted into a Lodge based on age and sun sign.